EndPointCorp/end-point-blog/2020/06/24/magento-2-creating-a-custom-theme.html.md

 This way we will be adding a reference to a new stylesheet named `mytheme.css` that we have inside the `web/css` directory of our theme, and a new script named `mytheme.js` inside the `web/js` directory.

-After we made all the desired changes to our theme, we will need to tell Magento to update the frontend.
+After we make all the desired changes to our theme, we will need to tell Magento to update the frontend.
 We need to deploy the new changes and clear the cache.
-We can achieve that by running, from our website root:
+We can achieve that by running this from our website root:

 ```bash
 php bin/magento setup:static-content:deploy
 php bin/magento cache:clean
 ```

 This process can take some minutes to complete.
-After it’s done, we can try to browse our website and see if the frontend changes are applied:
+After it’s done, we can go to our website to see if the frontend changes are applied:

 ![Website homepage](magento-2-creating-a-custom-theme/magento-frontend.jpg)

-Of course, there’s a lot more we can do from there, from extending or overriding layouts from modules (Magento or third-party) to bundling scripts or using LESS files for our custom styles… But that is material for new posts, so that’s all for now!
+Looks awesome!
+Of course, there’s a lot more we can do from there, from extending or overriding layouts from modules (Magento or third-party) to bundling scripts or using LESS files for our custom styles.
+But, that is material for new posts, so that’s all for now!
 Please add any questions you might have below.